MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 In the menu bar, click on **Visual Studio**, and then click on the **Extensions...** menu item.
 ![ ](~/images/getting_started/vsmac-mg-install-2.png)

-Next, click on the **Install from file...** button in the bottom left and select the .mpack file we downloaded in the previous step.
+Next, click on the **Install from file...** button in the bottom left and select the extension file we downloaded in the previous step.
 ![ ](~/images/getting_started/vsmac-mg-install-3.png)

-And finally click on the Install buton once again.
+And finally click on the Install button once again.
 ![ ](~/images/getting_started/vsmac-mg-install-4.png)

 ## [Optional] Install MonoGame templates for .NET Core CLI or Rider IDE